The Herald They Made Into the King

 The Instrument That Announces Someone Else’s Reign

-There is another thread in this pattern that ties the gospel to one of the oldest instruments in Scripture: the shofar — the ram’s horn trumpet.
+There is another thread in this pattern that ties the gospel to one of the oldest instruments in Scripture: the shofar—the ram’s horn trumpet.
 If the gospel is the herald’s cry, then the shofar is the herald’s instrument.
+The two are connected from beginning to end.

 The shofar announced the reign of the king.
 In 1 Kings 1:34, Solomon’s enthronement is announced with the shofar: “Blow the trumpet and say, ‘Long live King Solomon!’”
+The trumpet and the kingship announcement go together.
 This is the sound-form of Isaiah 52:7: “Your Elohiym reigns!”

 The shofar was blown on the Day of Atonement in the Year of Jubilee.
 Leviticus 25:9–10 commands: “Then you shall sound the loud trumpet on the tenth day of the seventh month.
-On the Day of Atonement you shall sound the trumpet throughout all your land… and proclaim liberty throughout the land to all its inhabitants.”
+On the Day of Atonement you shall sound the trumpet throughout all your land.
+And you shall consecrate the fiftieth year, and proclaim liberty throughout the land to all its inhabitants.”
 The Jubilee trumpet announced liberty, the release of slaves, the return of land to its original owners.
 This is the same content as Isaiah 61:1: “proclaim liberty to the captives.”
+The Jubilee shofar and the gospel herald are announcing the same thing: release, restoration, everything going back to where it belongs.

+Now bring this into the New Testament.
 In 1 Thessalonians 4:16, Paul writes: “For the Lord himself will descend from heaven with a cry of command, with the voice of an archangel, and with the sound of the trumpet of Elohiym.”
-The trumpet of Elohiym — not the trumpet of the Messiah.
-The shofar belongs to Yahuah — just as it did at Sinai.
+The trumpet of Elohiym.
+Not the trumpet of the Messiah.
+The shofar belongs to Yahuah—just as it did at Sinai.
+In 1 Corinthians 15:52: “At the last trumpet.
+For the trumpet will sound, and the dead will be raised.”
+The last trumpet is the final herald’s cry—the announcement that the full kingdom of Yahuah has arrived, the dead are raised, and the transformation is complete.

 The Calendar of the Herald

-The trumpet sounds on the first day of the seventh month — the Feast of Trumpets, Yom Teruah (Leviticus 23:24).
+The trumpet sounds on the first day of the seventh month—the Feast of Trumpets, Yom Teruah (Leviticus 23:24).
 This is the announcement blast, the herald’s opening cry.
-Then comes the Day of Atonement on the tenth day — Yom Kippur — when the great shofar sounds throughout the land to proclaim liberty, to announce the Jubilee, to declare that all debts are cancelled (Leviticus 25:9–10).
+Then comes the Day of Atonement on the tenth day—Yom Kippur—when the great shofar sounds throughout the land to proclaim liberty, to announce the Jubilee, to declare that all debts are cancelled and all who were enslaved are set free (Leviticus 25:9–10).
+The judgment of the kings of this earth unfolds in this window.
+Revelation describes it: “For in one hour is thy judgment come” (Revelation 18:10).
+The earth hears the shofar.
+The judgment falls.
+The enemy is dealt with.

 Yahushua told the parable of the ten virgins for a reason (Matthew 25:1–13).
 Five were ready.
 Five were not.
-“Watch therefore, for you know neither the day nor the hour.”
-But that is not an excuse for ignorance.
+When the bridegroom came, the ones who were not prepared were shut out.
+“Watch therefore,” He said, “for you know neither the day nor the hour.”
+But “you know neither the day nor the hour” is not an excuse for ignorance.
 It is a warning to stay ready.
-The ones who will be ready are the ones who know Yahuah’s calendar — who understand His appointed times, who recognize the sound of the shofar when it blows.
+The ones who will be ready are the ones who know Yahuah’s calendar—who understand His appointed times, who recognize the sound of the shofar when it blows, who know that the herald’s cry is tied to Yom Teruah, the atonement to Yom Kippur, and the dwelling with Elohiym to Sukkot.
+The five foolish virgins were not shut out because the timing was unknowable.
+They were shut out because they did not prepare.
+An assembly that has thrown away Yahuah’s calendar and replaced it with Rome’s is an assembly full of virgins with no oil.

 References & Further Study